-When you’re getting ready to sell your Raleigh home, you’ll want to make sure you have everything working in your favor.
+When you’re getting ready to sell your Raleigh, Durham and all of North Carolina home, you’ll want to make sure you have everything working in your favor.
 Depending on your neighborhood, there might be several similar homes on the market, all with similar amenities.
 If you want to sell your house quickly, it has to stand out and feel special.

 In this blog, we will give you…